robfinch/Thor/Thor2022/README.md

 The last stage, writeback, reorders instructions into program order by writing back the instruction with the oldest sequence number.
 Writeback may pull instructipns from any slot as long as it is the oldest instruction.
 The REB does not work in a circular fashion.
 It does work according to the order determined by a sequence number.

+### Sequence Numbers
+Whenever a fetched instruction is assigned a sequence number, the remaining sequence numbers in the buffer are all decremented.
+This maintains the same relative order to the sequence numbers while allowing the sequence number to occupy only a small number of bits.
+Sequence numbers are currently six bit.
+Since sequence numbers are compared in numerous places it reduces the hardware footprint when the sequence number is as small as practical.
+The range of sequence numbers must be greater than the number of buffer entries.
+The sequence number assigned to the fetched instruction is a fixed number which is the maximum sequence number of 63.

 ### Branches
 Branches remove the instructions with a higher sequence number than the branch from the buffer.
+This ensures that only the instructions coming after the branch are flushed.
+Because every buffer entry has an associated sequence number the processor may speculate past any number of branches.
+In some designs a two bit branch tag is used to allow branches to speculate up to four levels deep.
+The sequence number acts much like a branch tag exceot it has more bits to it.
 To improve performance branches are predicted using a branch target buffer, BTB, and a gshare branch predictor.
 If the branch is corectly predicted then no instructions are removed from the buffer.
 The branch target buffer works at the fetch stage of the core.
 The gshare predictor works at the decode stage of the core.
 There is also a 32-entry return address stack, RAS, predictor to predict the return address at the fetch stage of the core.
 The BTB and gshare predictors may be turned off by bits in control register zero.